 - If you are deriving the list of contacts from an Matrix Data object or a Data Space, the object selected must have a lookup to Account ID and and Account Name of the Account object.

 - Under section Which meets the following criteria, click +Criteria and then select the appropriate fields.
 You can click +Criteria to create additional criteria.
 Optionally, you can use Which meets the additional criteria from Contacts to pick up specific records from contact.

-- Click Save and Refresh; then a success dialog appears and records are being populated in your power list.
-You see all the records by visiting the CoPilot Power Lists [Clicking on the Outreach you just created].
+9. Click Save and Refresh; then a success dialog appears and records are being populated in your power list.
+You see all the records by visiting the Journey Orchestrator Power Lists [Clicking on the Outreach you just created].